gregsadetsky/i-just-want-to-see-the-plist/README.md

 ## huh

-this was done on day 1 of my residency at [Recurse Center](https://www.recurse.com/)
+this was done as part of residency at [Recurse Center](https://www.recurse.com/)